-Back Lot Screening
+Back Lot Screening Draft date January 10, 2022

-FE.
-Landscaping Plan Required - Flag Lots and Back Lots
+E. Landscaping Plan Required - Flag Lots and Back Lots

 A landscaping plan shall be submitted to the Planning Manager prior to issuance of a building permit for new construction.
 The plan shall be drawn to scale and shall accompany development permit applications.
 The plan shall show the following information: